-The trustee's responsibilities include establishing and maintaining the certificate distribution account (which Deutsche Bank Trust Company Americas as the initial paying agent under the trust agreement may do on the trust's behalf) for the benefit of the certificateholders, executing and delivering the transaction documents to which the trustee is a party, discharging the responsibilities of the transaction documents to which the trust is a party, and administering the trust in the interests of the certificateholders, subject to the transaction documents.
+The trustee's responsibilities include establishing and maintaining the certificate distribution account (which Deutsche Bank Trust Company Americas as the initial paying agent under the trust agreement may do on the trust's behalf) for the benefit of the certificateholders, executing and delivering the transaction documents to which the trustee or the trust is a party, discharging the responsibilities of the transaction documents to which the trustee or the trust is a party, and administering the trust in the interests of the certificateholders, subject to the transaction documents.
 The trustee will not have the power, except upon the direction of the certificateholders, to remove the servicer or the administrator.